-Dr. Andrea Hawkins, Interim Chair 316A New School of Business Building Voice: (256) 372-4817, Fax: (256) 372-5492, andrea.hawkins@aamu.edu
+Dr. Jifeng Mu, Chair 316-A New School of Business Building

+Voice: (256) 372-4817, Fax: (256) 372-5492, jifeng.mu@aamu.edu

 In today's increasingly competitive environment, organizations in both the private and public sectors are interested in individuals that would provide effective leadership at all levels of their organizations.
 The Department of Management, Marketing and Logistics offers Bachelor of Science programs designed to provide students with a broad-based education for managerial success.
 This broad-based education prepares students for excellent employment and entrepreneurial opportunities in business, government and the not-for-profit sector.